WinterAxis/ESV-MD-Bible/The_Bible_esv/17_Esther/Esth_2.md

 And this came to the knowledge of Mordecai, and he told it to Queen Esther, and Esther told the king in the name of Mordecai.

 ###### 23
 When the affair was investigated and found to be so, the men were both hanged on the gallows.
-And it was recorded in the book of the chronicles in the presence of the king. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And it was recorded in the book of the chronicles in the presence of the king.

 ***